header-search-icon

 In this policy, the investment risks in the investment portfolio is borne by the policyholder

-Combining the dual advantages of life insurance and an investment avenue, the Unit Linked Insurance Plans (ULIP) pay the sum assured as a death benefit to the nominee if the policyholder dies an untimely death.
+Combining the dual advantages of life insurance and an investment avenue, the ULIP pay the sum assured as a death benefit to the nominee if the policyholder dies an untimely death.
 The death of a policyholder can occur at any time within the policy term.
 Thus, paying the sum assured becomes a risk for the insurance company as they have to pay for the amount despite the fact that the premiums are not paid for the full schedule.
 To cover this risk, the insurer levies a fee which is termed a mortality charge.
 However, not just ULIP, this charge is deductible in every life insurance policy.

-• What is the mortality charge in ULIP?
+• What are Mortality Charges in ULIP?

 • How is the mortality charge in ULIP calculated?

-Mortality charge = (Mortality rate at the specific age x Sum at risk)/ (1000x12)
+Mortality charge = (Mortality rate × Sum at risk) ÷ (1000 × 12)

 • Mental Peace: Return of Mortality charges